Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Despite the high number of snakebites, which are also known to be underreported in some areas, low demand has meant that several companies have ceased production of important antivenoms and prices have risen.

 In 2017, the World Health Organisation designated snakebite as a highest priority neglected tropical disease.
-It has since set a target to reach a 50% reduction in snakebite mortality and morbidity by 2030.
+It has since set a target to reach a 50% reduction in snakebite deaths and disabilities by 2030.

 While animals evolved venom to help them survive, people have co-opted it for their own ends throughout history.